Nordstrom/vmstats/README.txt

 	Configure vmstats.properties to suit your environment.
 Enabling ESX stats will add a significant amount of records being sent to graphite.

+	Pick either log4j.rollinglog.properties or log4j.console.properties for
+	how you want logging messages handled.
+Clearly you could create your own file, as well.
+Rename the log4j file or adjust the run string below.

 	Run:
 	java -Dlog4j.configuration=log4j.properties -jar vmstats-<version>-jar-with-dependencies.jar